vmware-tanzu-labs/tanzu-validated-solutions/src/deployment-guides/tko-on-vsphere-with-tanzu.md

 *   A vSphere 7.0 u3 or greater instance with an Enterprise Plus license.
 *   Your vSphere environment has the following objects in place:
   - A vSphere cluster with at least 3 hosts, on which vSphere HA and DRS is enabled.
-  - A distributed switch with port groups for Tanzu for Kubernetes operations components.
+  - A distributed switch with port groups for Tanzu for Kubernetes Operations components.
 See [Network Requirements](#network-requirements) for the required port groups.
   - All ESXi hosts of the cluster on which vSphere with Tanzu will be enabled are part of the distributed switch.
   - Dedicated resource pools and VM folder for collecting NSX Advanced Load Balancer VMs.
   - A datastore with sufficient capacity for the control plane and worker node VM files.